-The Minister rightfully has a reputation as being a decent individual, but will he not now apologise to businesses that so close to the beginning of next year—so close to the new regime coming in—businesses still do not know what regime they are going to operate under?
+The Minister rightly has a reputation for being a decent individual, but will he not now apologise to businesses which close to the beginning of next year—so close to the new regime coming in— still do not know what regime they are going to operate under?
 Is not an apology now absolutely necessary from this Government to businesses in Northern Ireland?

 Let me first say what a pleasure it is to see the hon.
 Gentleman, if only on the screen, and welcome him back to the House, certainly from my perspective.
 In the last three months, we have published, on 7 August, operational guidance for Northern Ireland businesses covering customs, sanitary and phytosanitary measures and manufacturing goods, announced a £200 million trader support scheme service to support traders in Northern Ireland to meet the requirements of the protocol, announced over £150 million of investment in IT systems needed to operate the protocol’s requirements, and made progress on the recruitment and training of new staff to operate the protocol.
 However, I absolutely recognise the need to provide greater certainty, and we will continue to do that both through the business engagement group and through our work on the Joint Committee.